Chung-Research-Group/AIM/docs-builder/source/HeatFit.rst

 .. note::
   Fitting multi-temperature isotherm data using Virial equation can be challenging as the same set of Virial parameters :math:`a_{i}` and :math:`b_{j}` are simultaneously used to describe the isotherm data.
 Hence, it is important to use as few parameters as possible.
   The GUI features of **HeatFit** enable users to quickly try different numbers and combinations of Virial parameters.
-We advise the user to start with few parameters, gradually increasing the number of parameters while also keeping the check on standard errors and RMSE values, untill no significant improvement in RMSE is observed and the standard errors are also reasonable.
-Please note that parameter values with high standard error inidicate overfitting and are unreliable.
+We advise the user to start with a few parameters, gradually increasing the number of parameters while also keeping the check on standard errors and RMSE values, until no significant improvement in RMSE is observed and the standard errors are also reasonable.
+Please note that parameter values with high standard error indicate overfitting and are unreliable.